Celebrating 150 years of impact

 • Assisting a major bank in its response to the Financial Markets Authority (FMA) / Reserve Bank of New Zealand (RBNZ) Bank and Life Insurer Conduct and Culture Reviews, including undertaking a secondment to the bank.

-• Acting in a range of large-scale, multi-party, defective building proceedings in the High Court for bodies corporate and territorial authorities.
+• Acting in a range of large-scale, multi-party, defective building proceedings in the High Court for developers, bodies corporate and territorial authorities.

 • Undertaking conduct and culture, governance, and health and safety reviews for a range of private and public sector clients, including a major bank, to identify potential issues and opportunities for development and improvement.